KorenEzri/jsondb/readme.md

 Basically, it's a very easy-to-use database you can install and run on your local host along with another server(s).
 Examples, explanations etc as follows:

+# (A note for Cyber4s students: Please view the bottom part to see how to best use this as a DB for your tasks)

 ## Installation

 1) In your terminal, just run *npm i @korenezri/jsondb* .
 This will set you up with the latest version.